 Once you’ve crowned a champion on Hole 18, celebrate (or commiserate) at one of the many restaurants along Bridge Street.

 Egmont Key State Park

-For seclusion and the chance to get away from it all, Egmont Key State Park is a wonderful place to visit in Anna Maria.
+For seclusion and the chance to get away from it all, Egmont Key State Park is a wonderful place to visit.
 The park is on an island that can only be reached by boat.
 Egmont features beautiful scenery, wildlife, and walking trails.